ysnigdha/E-commerce-Marketing-and-sales/README.md

 # E-commerce-Marketing-and-sales

-This project analyzes e-commerce transaction, customer, marketing, and discount data to uncover key business trends and formulate data-backed recommendations.
-The goal is to leverage data science to enhance customer acquisition, retention, and revenue optimization strategies.
+The e-commerce company aims to leverage data-driven insights to enhance customer acquisition, retention, and revenue optimization.
+The following analysis will be conducted to understand key business trends and improve decision-making.